xp44mm/Notebook/F#/Reflection/Working with Types.md

 ```

 As provided, the utility displays output in a purely textual format.
 It is easy, however, to change the argument of `String.Format` methods so that it outputs XML or HTML text, which would greatly improve the appearance of the result.
 (The complete demo program contains modified versions of this code that outputs HTML and XML text.)

+### Replace GetGenericArguments with GenericTypeArguments or GenericTypeParameters

+ `GetGenericArguments()` returns parameters (not arguments) if the type is a generic definition, and it returns arguments if the type is a constructed generic.

+`GenericTypeArguments` is better if you expect the type to be constructed.
+`GenericTypeParameters` is better if you expect the type to be a definition.
+It only exists after adding `.GetTypeInfo()` though.
+If you don't have an expectation about constructed vs definition, I'm not sure how you can meaningfully use `GetGenericArguments()`.

+I'm still not sure if this is a good diagnostic, but the example would be `typeof(List<>).GetGenericArguments()` being replaced with `t1.GetTypeInfo().GenericTypeParameters` since `List<>` doesn't technically have its type parameters filled by any type arguments.

+The win is that you're using the correct terminology for what you're getting, 'parameters', not 'arguments.'
+And if the type changes to `List<int>`, you'll get an empty array when you ask for type parameters because you should be doing `GetGenericTypeDefinition()` first if you're interested in parameters.

+`typeof(List<>)` is an example where they differ.
+The property returns an empty array, while the method returns an array with a generic `T` in it. (this `T` has `IsGenericParameter` `true`)

+From reading the documentation, I think that you can think of `GenericTypeArguments` as `GetGenericArguments().Where(t => !t.IsGenericParameter).ToArray()`, i.e. only the concrete types.
+See also `ContainsGenericParameters`.